Looking for a fun Switzerland itinerary? Then read on, because you find many travel tips on how to spend 10 days in

 While the distance is not that far, driving in this area is tricky (with loads of mountain tunnels and traffic), but ideally, you would visit both places.
 But realistically, you may only be able to visit one place – especially if you have less than 10 days in Switzerland.

-Zermatt is one of the most beautiful towns in Switzerland and I do think it is a must-see in 10 days in Switzerland.
+Zermatt is one of the most beautiful towns in Switzerland and I do think it is a must-see in Switzerland.
 With its world-famous house mountain, the uniquely-shaped Matterhorn, it is a great place to visit throughout the year.

 Since it is car free, you have to leave your car in Taesch and take the train up.
 In Zermatt itself, you´ll find some electric cars (as well as taxis and buses), but it is so tiny that you can easily make your way around on foot.